EventsBack to calendar

 Jasmine Burems aka Jasmine Red Electric Genesis is a black womanist, healing justice practitioner, artist, liberation organizer, survivalist and mother committed to social, environmental, racial, and gender justice and creating a liberated black future.
 She is the cofounder of Wildseed, a black- and brown-led, feminine-centered, queer-loving, earth-based intentional community and land-based healing sanctuary focused on healing present and ancestral trauma, ecological guidance and reverence for Earth, radical imagination and courageous artistry and liberatory economics.
 She curates Afro futurist and Afroecology cultural arts programming, rites and rituals.
 Jasmine is a founding member of healing justice collective, Harriet's Apothecary, and also works collaboratively with organizations and institutions facilitating community healing spaces.
 She is the founder of the Institute of Afrofuturist Ecology.
 She cultivates a practical and ceremonial approach that honors her African American and Lenape native ancestry.

 Kate Daloz grew up in Vermont's Northeast Kingdom, in the geodesic dome her parents built.
-She received her MFA from Columbia University, where she also taught undergraduate writing.
+She received her MFA from Columbia University, where she also taught undergraduate writing and where she is now the director of the graduate writing program.
 Her work has appeared in print and online in the New Yorker, Esquire, Rolling Stone and The American Scholar, among other publications.
 Her book, We Are As Gods: Back to the Land in the 1970s on the Quest for a New America, follows the dreams and ideals of a small group of back-to-the-landers to tell the story of a nationwide movement and moment.
 It is a poignant rediscovery of a seminal moment in American culture, whose influence far outlasted the communities that took to the hills and woods in the late '60s and '70s.

 Lior Libman is an Assistant Professor of Israel Studies and an Associate Director of the Center for Israel Studies at Binghamton University, State University of New York where she teaches Modern Hebrew Literature and Culture.
 She received her PhD from the Hebrew University of Jerusalem in 2014.
 Before joining SUNY Binghamton in 2016, she was a Postdoctoral Fellow at University College London (2014-2016).
 In Spring 2017, she was a Fellow at the Frankel Institute for Advanced Judaic Studies at the University of Michigan – Ann Arbor.
 She specializes in Kibbutz and Socialist-Zionist Cultural and Intellectual History, and Modern Hebrew and Israeli Literatures.
 Her current book project examines the imagery and the political imagination of the kibbutz in the formative years of Israeli statehood.